Nausea: Causes, Symptoms, Treatment & Best Home Remedies (2026 Guide)

 • Overeating or heavy meals

-Large or fatty meals can slow digestion.
-When the stomach becomes overloaded, it may trigger nausea and discomfort.
+Large or fatty meals slow digestion.
+This can overload the stomach and lead to discomfort, bloating, and nausea.

 • Food intolerance or sensitivity

-Some people experience nausea after eating foods their body struggles to digest, such as dairy, spicy foods, or highly processed meals.
+Some people feel nauseous after eating foods their body cannot tolerate, such as dairy, spicy foods, or highly processed meals.

 • Acid reflux or indigestion